Skip to main content

 PCR for COVID Highly accurate check for COVID virus 45 minutes

-Coagulation/ PT/ INR Checks how fast your blood is clotting 5 minutes
+Coagulation/PT/INR Checks how fast your blood is clotting 5 minutes

-STD test Checks for sexually transmitted infections A few minutes to a few days depending on what STIs are being tested for
+STD Test Checks for sexually transmitted infections A few minutes to a few days depending on what STIs are being tested for